MXAnton/webshop-backend/README.md

 # Your Shoes backend
 The backend API is built using Node.js and Express.
-MySQL is used as database.
+MySQL is used as database and Stripe for payment.

 ## 🎮 Try the website using this backend
 Try the live website using this backend: [your-shoes.netlify.app](https://your-shoes.netlify.app/).